Free Training for Journalists Across the UK

 What does the training involve?

 The training is a two-hour workshop that looks specifically at tools that can be used for investigations.
+Further resources are available at the Google News Initiative Training Center.
 Thanks to a grant from the Google News Initiative, the CIJ will cover the cost of the trainer to come to you.

 Who are the trainers?